Review · 12 min read

 You either get vision without wiring, or wiring without context.
 This challenge keeps both alive across all five days.— My notes after Day 2

-Day 1 — The One-Person Company framework
+Day 1 — The 7-Figure AI Shortcut

 Reserve your free seat before the cohort fills

-Day 5 — The Chairman role
+Day 5 — AI Side Hustles

 Pros, cons, and what surprised me